juzjus10/Epic-Account-Creator/README.md

 A node.js script that automates claiming of free games in Epic Games Store

-# epicgames.js
-Automatically creates an account and claims Grand Theft Auto V - Grand Theft Auto V: Premium Edition
-as of (22/05/2020) this offer has ended and will not work anymore
+## civ6_new_accs.js
+Claims Civilization VI by creating **new accounts**
+### Usage
+`node civ6_new_accs.js`

+Note:
+- Claiming the game 5 times within 24h will trigger a 24h cooldown period.
+To avoid this, use some kind of proxy or VPN.
+Please create issues and pull requests to suggest how I can implement a proxy switcher
+- If you believe that the account email and username is not changing, you can edit `config/tracking.json` and increase the value of `account_ctr` by 1 or 2

-# civ6.js
+## civ6.js
-Claims Sid Meiers Civilization Vl - Sid Meier’s Civilization® VI on **Existing Account**
+Claims Sid Meiers Civilization Vl- Sid Meier’s Civilization® VI on **Existing Account**